root-project/root/documentation/users-guide/FittingHistograms.md

 ### The TGraph::Fit Method

 The signature for fitting a TGraph is exactly the same as for the `TH1`.
-Only some options apply only for fitting histograms, these are the options `L`, `WL` and `I`.
+Only some options apply only for fitting histograms, these are the options "`L`", "`WL`" and "`I`".
-These options apply instead only for `TGraph::Fit`:
+These options apply instead only for `TGraph::Fit`, the rest of options (appart from "`L`", "`WL`" and "`I`" are the same)

 * `TGraph` specific *options*

 	-  "`EX0`"  When fitting a `TGraphErrors` or a `TgraphAsymErrors` the errors on the coordinates are not used in the fit

 	-  "`ROB`"  in case of linear fitting use the Robust fitting.
 Compute  the LTS regression coefficients (robust (resistant) regression), using the default fraction of good points.
 	-  "`ROB=0.x`"  as above, but compute the LTS regression coefficients, using 0.x as a fraction of good points.

 ## The `TF1` function class